 - British Virgin Islands – Maximum Security, Asset Protection and Privacy.
 Moreover, you can research how offshore companies and IBC’s in BVI help protect your wealth.

-Click here for a complete list of offshore company jurisdictions:
+Click here for a complete list: offshore company jurisdictions.

 Offshore Company Information

 Offshore companies are entities such as corporations or limited liability companies (LLCs) that are filed outside of one’s country of residence.
 People who incorporate companies offshore do so, among other things, when interested in asset protection, business expansion and financial privacy.
 In addition, the information below summarizes the reasons why people form these entities:

 - Tax Savings (depending on your jurisdiction)

 Offshore Company Formation Strategies

 Here, you will see a list of several offshore asset protection strategies, their costs and benefits.
 In addition, this section discusses essential aspects of offshore planning, including companies, offshore banking and trusts, how they are structured and why.
 More importantly, we can establish a corporate bank account for each company that you establish through our service.
 Furthermore, you can learn about offshore banking here.